Chester Zoo: Dragons in Danger

-Tortoises are represented by Galápagos and radiated tortoises with Vietnamese box turtles.
-Amphibians include poison dart frogs, Golden mantellas, a Rio Cauca caecilian, false tomato frogs and Morelet's tree frogs.

-From late 2015 to early 2016, the former golden-bellied capuchin exhibit at the rear of Tropical Realm was converted to house a pair of aye-ayes and a group of Malagasy giant rats.

 Madagascar

 Opened in 2019 as Madagascar Forest, this development exhibits endangered species from Madagascar.
 Themed displays also provide visitors with information on field conservation projects supported by the Zoo.
 The 5,875m^{2} site is located in the centre of the zoo and was previously occupied by the Sumatran tiger exhibit and a large aviary for European birds (Europe on the Edge).
 Madagascar comprises three animal exhibits linked by winding visitor pathways.
 The first and second exhibits house fossa, which bred for the first time at the zoo in 2022, and critically endangered Coquerel's sifaka.
 The third and largest exhibit is a walkthrough lemur enclosure which houses ring tailed lemurs, red ruffed lemurs, crowned lemurs, red-bellied lemurs and black lemurs.

-Rare Parrot Breeding Centre

-Parrots on display here include red-vented cockatoos, lesser sulphur-crested cockatoos, red-and-blue lories, yellow-backed chattering lories, Mount Apo lorikeets and blue-and-yellow macaws.
-The only ones on show are Ecuador Amazons.
-Most of the birds were moved to the Rare Parrot Breeding Centre from the old parrot house when it was demolished in 2005 to make way for Realm of the Red Ape.

-Mythical Macaws

-This exhibit consists of three aviaries housing rare and endangered South American birds.
-In the aviary outside the Tropical Realm, a group of Great green macaws are housed here.
-Two other aviaries further up house Red-billed Curassow in one, and the other Elegant crested tinamou and Blue-throated macaw.
+Himalayas